Grants & Contracts

 Preservation Services Fund - Eldridge Campbell Stockton Memorial Preserves Fund

-The Preservation Services Fund provides nonprofit organizations and public agencies matching grants from $500 to $5,000 (typically from $1,000 to $1,500) for preservation planning and education efforts.
+The Preservation Services Fund provides nonprofit organizations and public agencies matching grants from $2,500 to $5,000 for preservation planning and education efforts.
 Funds may be used to obtain professional expertise in areas such as architecture, archeology, engineering, preservation planning, land-use planning, fund raising, organizational development and law as well as preservation education activities to educate the public.
 The Eldridge Campbell Stockton Memorial Preservation Fund was eastblished in 1993 specifically for projects in the State of Washington.
 For further information contact:

 M.J.
 Murdock Charitable Trust